-Bow is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs, well above the national average.
+Bow is a decidedly white-collar town, with fully 86.56% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bow is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bow who work in management occupations (16.72%), office and administrative support (12.50%), and sales jobs (11.47%).
+There are especially a lot of people living in Bow who work in sales jobs (13.69%), office and administrative support (12.87%), and management occupations (11.84%).

-As is often the case in a small town, Bow doesn't have a public transportation system that people use to get to and from their jobs every day.
+Bow is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Bow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bow residents report their race to be White, followed by Asian.
-Important ancestries of people in Bow include English, German, French, and French Canadian.
+Important ancestries of people in Bow include English, Irish, German, French, and French Canadian.

 The most common language spoken in Bow is English.
 Other important languages spoken here include French and Spanish.